How Long Does Sciatica Pain Last?

 Sciatica is often described as shooting, burning, tingling, numbness, or weakness in the buttocks, legs, feet, or toes.
 The symptoms usually start slowly and worsen over time.
 Some patients experience sharp pains, while others report only mild discomfort.

 Sciatica pain is caused by compression or irritation of the sciatic nerve, which runs from the lower back down each leg.
 This condition affects millions of Americans every year.
 If you’re suffering from sciatica pain, you want the pain to stop.
+Seeking professional help can provide effective sciatica relief and help manage the pain more efficiently.
 Here are some things to know about how long sciatica pain lasts.

 The sciatic nerve runs down the buttocks and legs from the spinal cord.
 This nerve helps us move our hips, knees, ankles, feet, toes, fingers, hands, arms, shoulders, elbows, wrists, and even teeth.
 Sciatica occurs when one or several of the nerves along the path are pinched or irritated.